ladybug-tools/spider/sandbox/build-well/README.md

 19:09

-The menuing system is more robust, enables the display of Markdown format files and enables switching menu items without losing data.
+The menu system is more robust, enables the display of Markdown format files and enables switching menu items without losing data.

 It will also facilitate the development and display of the JSON and gbXML export capabilities